rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 - Representation knobs:
     - Custom alignment ([RFC 1358])
     - Packed ([RFC 1240] talks about some safety issues)

-We will also create categories for the following specific areas:

-- Niches: Optimizing `Option`-like enums
-- Uninitialized memory: when/where are uninitializes values permitted, if ever?
-- ... what else?

 [#46156]: https://github.com/rust-lang/rust/pull/46156
 [#46176]: https://github.com/rust-lang/rust/pull/46176